Azure-Samples/media-services-3rdparty-player-samples/setup/README.md

 ### start-live.ps1

-What this script does
+What this script does:

-1. Creates a new asset
+1. Creates a new asset.
-2. Creates a new live output
+2. Creates a new live output.
 3. Generates the streaming locators for:
     - Clear Live stream
     - Open DRM Live stream
     - Tokenized DRM Live stream
     - Open ClearKey Live stream
     - Tokenized ClearKey Live stream
-4. Starts the default streaming endpoint
+4. Starts the default streaming endpoint.
-5. Starts the live event
+5. Starts the live event.
 6. Saves the ingest URLs.
 These are to be used in your streaming software of choice, where you'll need to provide them in order to start the live stream.
-If your software awaits for a password, enter `default`
+If your software awaits for a password, enter `default`.
-7. The script now waits for the user to connect to an ingest URL
+7. The script now waits for the user to connect to an ingest URL.
-8. Saves the playback URLs in the `output.json` file
+8. Saves the playback URLs in the `output.json` file.

-Requirements
+9. Extracts license URLs from manifest.
+To extract them, it performs the following steps:
+    - Downloads the DASH DRM protected manifest from the generated URL.
+    - Opens the manifest and finds the XPath /MPD/Period/AdaptationSet/ContentProtection/laurl/licenseUrl.
+This node contains the license URL for Widevine.
+    - The license URLs for PlayReady are generated with the host of Widevine’s license URL, plus /PlayReady/.
+    - The license URLs for FairPlay are generated with the host of Widevine’s license URL, plus /FairPlay/.
+10. Gets the content keys and save their IDs into the `output.json`.

+Requirements:

 - `setup.ps1` executed beforehand
 - `setup-live.ps1` executed beforehand